Note: When you work with one of our partners, we may earn a small commission. Learn more about our editorial policy and how we make money.

 Get a home buyer rebate

 Our top recommendation for saving money on the purchase of your home is to work with Clever Real Estate.
-You may be eligible for thousands of dollars when you close through our Clever Cash Back program.
+You may be eligible for hundreds of dollars when you close through our Clever Cash Back program.